 It also involves being given a “sound” – Patrice shies away from the word “mantra“, claiming it’s too much like something New Labour would come up with.

-“It’s a single syllable word without any meaning,” she explains, “which acts as a focus point for the meditators when repeated inside their heads.
+“It’s a single syllable word with no meaning,” she explains, “which acts as a focus point for the meditators when repeated inside their heads.

 “We never speak our word aloud, as we believe it has to stay inward-focused for it to work.”